tmdautov/books-summaries/What I Talk About When I Talk About Running.md

-## What I Talk About When I Talk About Running
+#### What I Talk About When I Talk About Running by Haruki Murakami

 1. Pain is inevitable.
 Suffering is optional
 2. The most important thing we learn at school is the fact that the most important things can't be learned at school